C4ptainCrunch/thesis/source/index.rst

     <div id="abstract">
     <h1>Abstract</h1>

 Awale is a popular board game played since centuries in Africa and more recently around the world.
 It has simple rules but a gameplay interesting enough to be played in competitions.
 We introduce Game Theory frameworks such as perfect information zero-sum games, extensive form representations and minimax trees.
 We then review various artificial intelligence approaches to solve Awale and board games in general: retrograde analysis, :math:`\alpha\beta`-pruning Minimax and Monte Carlo Tree Search (MCTS); we look into variants of MCTS such as Upper Confidence for Trees (UCT) and heavy playouts.
 We then describe a statistical framework to compare different algorithms, show that the strength relation between them is not necessarily transitive and set the rules for a tournament between selected agents.
-Finaly, we run experiments to tune the performances of the selected agents and play a full tournament between them.
+Finally, we run experiments to tune the performances of the selected agents and play a full tournament between them.
 We show that UCT and heavy playouts yield the best results.

 .. raw:: html